mspi21/kos-timetable-mod/README.md

 ## Missing features / limitations

-- Currently, the mod does not detect overlapping tickets and therefore does not adjust row heights.
-This should be fixed in the next release.
 - Switching between semesters is not supported.
 - Currently, the course and the style of a ticket cannot be changed.
-This might be added in a future version.
+This feature might be added in a future version.